alfazick/operatingsystems/04limited-direct-execution/01what-is-a-system-call.md

    - This mechanism allows the OS to intercept the system call and handle it securely, maintaining the separation between user space and kernel space.

 6. **Context Saving:**
-   - The Operating System Kernel saves the current context of the process in its Process Control Block (PCB).
+   - The Operating System Kernel saves the current context of the process in its Kernel Stack.
    - This includes saving:
      a.
 All general-purpose registers
      b.
 The program counter (which points to the instruction right after the system call)